 The first issue of the "new" Newsweek carried three columnists: Raymond Moley on politics, Sinclair Lewis on books and George Jean Nathan on theater.
 They were the first of a long and prestigious line of contributors.

 Doubt.
 As the meeting wrapped up Muir offered one more insight.
 He indicated that he doubted the choice of "Newsweek" as title of the newly merged magazines and had retained reservations about the name further down the road.

 He felt the title somehow too limited, and didn’t fully represent the magazine's revised editorial product.
 He obviously was out-voted--he had a board to contend with--because the title went up on the cover and remained.
 But one decision was never contested: the "hyphen" had to go.

-Dick Bausch joined Newsweek as a senior advertising researcher in 1952.
-He held a series of positions in ad sales and marketing and was Director of Advertising Sales Operations on retirement in 1988.
+Dick Bausch joined Newsweek as a senior advertising researcher in 1952 and departed in 1988.